senzing-garage/knowledge-base/proposals/quickstart-grpc/load-user-data.md

 # Load user data

-In this demonstration, your data will be added to an ephemeral Senzing database.
+In this demonstration, user data will be added to an ephemeral Senzing database.

 ## Prerequisites

 1. See [Prerequisites].

-## Create your input file
+## Create an input file

-2. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.
+2. On a local workstation, create a file of JSON-lines with custom data to be loaded into Senzing.

-   As an example, download [example-data-for-senzing.json] into your `Downloads` directory.
+   As an example, download [example-data-for-senzing.json] into the `Downloads` directory.

 ## Start interactive Python session